FASTENERS 101™

 Lag screws are thicker screws that provide excellent retention in wood.

-Pressure buildup, vibration, or material expansion/contraction can cause screws to loosen over time.
+Pressure buildup, vibration, or material expansion and contraction can cause screws to loosen over time.

 Yes, screws will hold in MDF.
 It’s best to use wood screws in MDF.